front-commerce/developers.front-commerce.com/source/docs/magento2/add-new-attribute.md

 ```

 <blockquote class="info">
-GraphQL queries can be split in Fragments and that each fragment is supposed to live next to a component in order to easily request all the data needed for your component.
+GraphQL queries can be split in Fragments and each fragment is supposed to live next to a component in order to easily request all the data needed for your component.
 Thus, since we need to display some new data on the `ProductSynthesis` component, we update the `ProductSynthesisFragment`.
 </blockquote>

 ## Displaying the result on screen